Overview for Chianti Wine Trails: Florence to Siena

 First overnight is in Florence and last one is in Siena, but we strongly recommend that you spend some extra nights in both cities: Florence, famed for Michelangelo’s statue of David, the Uffizi art gallery and the fascinating Ponte Vecchio over the River Arno; and Siena, the jewel among the Renaissance cities of Tuscany with the imposing Piazza del Campo.

-- Florence, cradle of the Renaissance and Medieval Siena
+- Florence, the cradle of the Renaissance and Medieval Siena

 - Fiesole and the Ancient Roman amphitheatre